cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

 To find conflicts, add the query parameter `conflicts=true` when retrieving a document.
 The document will contain a `_conflicts` array with all conflicting revisions.

 To find conflicts for multiple documents in a database, write a view.
-Here is a map function that emits all conflicting revisions for every document that has a conflict:
+To the right is a map function that emits all conflicting revisions for every document that has a conflict.

 ```json
 function(doc) {